Yarrawonga: Demographics

 In the 2016 census, Yarrawonga recorded a population of 7,930, 51.1% female and 48.9% male.
 The median age of the Yarrawonga population was 50 years, 12 years above the national median of 38.
 81.9% of people living in Yarrawonga were born in Australia.
 The other top responses for country of birth were England 2.4%, Scotland 0.7%, New Zealand 0.5%, India 0.4% and the Philippines 0.4%.
 88.4% of people spoke only English at home; the next most common languages were 0.2% Italian, 0.2% Gujarati, 0.2% Punjabi, 0.2% French and 0.1% German.

 In the 2021 census, Yarrawonga recorded a population of 8,661 people, 51.5% female and 48.5% male.
 The median age of the Yarrawonga population was 52 years, 14 years above the national median of 38.
 84.8% of people living in Yarrawonga were born in Australia.
 The other top responses for country of birth were England 2.2%, New Zealand 0.7%, the Philippines 0.6%, Scotland 0.6%, and Germany 0.5%.
 90.6% of people spoke only English at home; the next most common languages were 0.3% Filipino, 0.3% Italian, 0.3% Punjabi, 0.3% Cantonese, and 0.2% Urdu.

 Sport

 The Yarrawonga Football Club (the 'Mighty Pigeons') participates in the Ovens and Murray Football League in the sport of Australian rules football, which has produced Barry Mitchell, Joel Smith, Ben Dixon, and Tom Lonergan as well as Caleb Mitchell.

+The town also has a popular cricket club, the 'Yarrawonga-Mulwala Lakers', who have a junior program and everything up to A Grade.

 Transport

+Public transport in Yarrawonga is minimal.
+On Orr Street next to the Town hall, you'll find the town's V/Line bus stop.
+It heads to the Benalla railway station three times daily, at 6:43 AM, 12:49 PM and 5:20 PM respectively.
+From there, the Benalla railway station goes directly to Southern Cross Station, making it a simple, if infrequent way to get to Melbourne.
+As of June 2026, it seems this is the only line in operation for now.

 Yarrawonga is served by a standard gauge branch railway, which branches off the Melbourne-Sydney line at Benalla and terminates at Oaklands in New South Wales.
+The 'Oaklands Line' and Yarrawonga railway station was in use for passengers from 1886 to December of 1978.
+Today, the station stands and is in good condition, but has been repurposed.
+It is believed to be an office for the adjacent GrainCorp silos.